 Anyone with an inkjet printer can put a design on a T-shirt.
-You can buy special sheets of A4 paper onto which you print the image, then you use heat (usually a normal domestic iron) to apply the image to the t-shirt.
+You can buy individual sheets of A4 paper onto which you print the image, and then you use heat (usually a normal domestic iron) to apply the image to the t-shirt.

 Thousands of people do this every day.
-But some of them might be inspired to take things further and form their own businesses selling T-shirts online, at fairs or events, via mail order or for a certain group of customers.
-It might be to supplement an existing income; or it could be the start of a whole new full-time career.
+But some of them might be inspired to take things further and form their businesses selling T-shirts online, at fairs or events, via mail order or for a particular group of customers.
+It might be to supplement an existing income, or it could be the start of a whole new full-time career.
 Either way, this article is for those people.
-It’s not meant to be an in-depth technical guide – T-shirt printing has many technologies and the number is growing – it’s designed to cover the best way to get started on a reasonable budget.
+It’s not meant to be an in-depth technical guide – T-shirt printing has many technologies, and the number is growing – it’s designed to cover the best way to get started on a reasonable budget.

 1. First Up: You’re Going to Need a Printer

 If you’ve made a few inkjet designs, you’ll have quickly realised that it’s not going to cut it in a professional context.
 For a start, it’s slow and expensive, which rules it out as a viable machine on which to base a business.

 But another reason is that it doesn’t print white.
 Office printers are designed to print onto white surfaces, so they achieve white by simply printing nothing, and the whole spectrum of colours and the entire range of darkness to brightness can be achieved by changing the amounts of black and (usually) cyan, magenta and yellow.
 Full-colour prints (including white) can be produced, but they require a different kind of paper which you have to cut to the required shape and heat-press onto the T-shirt.
 It’s labour intensive, especially for large runs or where the outline shape of the print is anything other than rectangular (this process can be automated, but you’ll need even more machinery, which can be expensive).

 So if you’re planning on selling multi-colour designs on any colour T-shirt and in any volume, you’ll have to get a printer.
 But this can mean one of two things: